CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Behavioral Regulation Engine

 \section{Behavioral Regulation Engine}

-The \textbf{Behavioral Regulation Engine} operationalizes the systematic behavioral control by targeting desired \textbf{Cognitive Bias Index (CBI)} levels.
-We provide comprehensive control coverage by intervening across the three fundamental spaces of a large language model: the \textbf{input space} ($x$), the \textbf{activation space} ($h$), and the \textbf{parameter space} ($\theta$).
-Formally, we model LLM generation as a function:
+The \textbf{Behavioral Regulation Engine} operationalizes the systematic behavioral control.
+To meet diverse usage needs, we intervene across all three fundamental spaces of a large language model (\textbf{input space}, \textbf{activation space}, and \textbf{parameter space}), ensuring flexibility in behavioral control.

-where $x$ represents the input, $h(x)$ represents the hidden states/activations derived from input $x$, $\theta$ represents the model parameters, and $y$ is the generated output.

-Each of the three alignment methods presents distinct trade-offs.
-In the \textbf{input space}, prompt engineering is a training-free method for guiding LLMs~\citep{rath2025llm, zhuo2024prosa}, but its effectiveness can be limited by the pitfalls of prompt design~\citep{zamfirescu2023johnny} and the extreme sensitivity to minor prompt variations~\citep{sclarquantifying}.
+Each of these spaces requires distinct alignment methods with specific trade-offs.
+In the \textbf{input space}, prompt engineering is a training-free method for guiding LLMs~\cite{rath2025llm, zhuo2024prosa}, but its effectiveness can be limited by the pitfalls of prompt design~\cite{zamfirescu2023johnny} and the extreme sensitivity to minor prompt variations~\cite{sclarquantifying}, with risks of instruction-following artifacts that reduce control precision and smoothness.
 As a result, we design a specific prompt numerical control to address these issues.
-In the \textbf{activation space}, representation engineering manipulates internal activations during inference~\citep{zou2023transparency, rimsky2024steering, toddfunction} to control personality~\citep{chen2025persona}, preferences~\citep{li2025prefpalette}, harmlessness~\citep{arditi2024refusal}, and alignment~\citep{shi2024decoding}.
+In the \textbf{activation space}, representation engineering manipulates internal activations during inference~\cite{zou2023transparency, rimsky2024steering, toddfunction} to control personality~\cite{chen2025persona}, preferences~\cite{li2025prefpalette}, harmlessness~\cite{arditi2024refusal}, and alignment~\cite{shi2024decoding}, though extraction quality depends on isolating clean signals from confounding factors like safety refusals.
 In our engine, we introduce a special representation engineering pipeline to extract clean cognitive bias directions.
-In the \textbf{parameter space}, fine-tuning methods like RLHF~\citep{ouyang2022training} and DPO~\citep{rafailov2023direct} are commonly used yet require substantial training data, and we introduce a bias finetuning pipeline for lightweight behavioral control utilizing LoRA~\citep{hu2022lora} with task vectors~\citep{ilharcoediting}.
-(See Appendix~\ref{subsec:appcontrol} for discussion on control methods.)
+In the \textbf{parameter space}, fine-tuning methods like RLHF~\cite{ouyang2022training} and DPO~\cite{rafailov2023direct} are commonly used yet require substantial training data, with potential for overfitting to training scenario patterns.
+We introduce a bias fine-tuning pipeline for lightweight behavioral control utilizing LoRA~\cite{hu2022lora} with task vectors~\cite{ilharcoediting}, with specific design choices to mitigate these concerns.
 Below, we present the specific design for each space: